Guided Build: Your Core Screen

 What you're building today: The main screen of your productivity tool — the screen users see first and use most.

-Step 2: Evaluate what AI gave you.
-Open the HTML file in your browser and ask yourself: Does it show the list of items I want to track?
+Step 3: Evaluate what you got.
+Look at the preview and ask: Does it show the list of items I want to track?
 Can I see where I'd mark things complete?
 Is there a progress indicator?
 Does it look decent (not beautiful yet — just organized and readable)?

-Step 3: Direct the first revision.
+Step 4: Direct one revision.
 Almost nobody gets a perfect result on the first prompt.
-Pick the MOST important thing to fix first:
+Pick the single most important thing to fix and tell AI.
+Examples — pick the one that matches your problem:

-Step 4: Make it yours.
-Replace the sample data with your real habits/tasks/exercises.
-Change the title.
-Adjust the color if you want:
+Step 5: Make it yours.
+Replace the sample habits with your actual habits and update the title.
+Send this prompt:

 Track 1 Checkpoint — End of Session 1